 Government capital grants, excluding grants receivable for land purchases, are capitalised and held as deferred income and recognised in income over the expected useful life of the asset, under the accrual method as permitted by FRS 102.
-Other capital grants are recognised in income when the College is entitled to the funds subject to any performance related conditions being met.

 Fee Income

 Income from tuition fees is stated gross of any expenditure which is not a discount and is recognised in the period for which it is received.